SHOPPING CART

 Whitefly

-Whitefly are small sap sucking white flies that live on the underside of the leaf that fly away in a cloud when the plant is disturbed, causes yellowing of leaves and reduced vigour.
+These small sap sucking white flies live on the underside of the leaf and fly away in a cloud when the plant is disturbed.
+Whitefly causes yellowing of leaves and reduced vigour.

 • Treatment: Spray with a suitable low toxicity insecticide or natural control, re-spray every 7-10 days to break the lifecycle.

-Aphids are small sap sucking insects that cause the leaves to distort and on untreated plants leaves turn yellow, reducing plant vigour.
+These small sap sucking insects cause the leaves to distort, and on untreated plants leaves turn yellow, reducing plant vigour.
 Aphids can be green, black or brown.

 • Treatment: use a low toxicity insecticide ensuring the underside of the leaves are sprayed.